From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on $r$: Step-by-Step Delensing Process: Techniques and Implementation

 As a result, the combined map is inverse-variance weighted only in the overlapping regions at the common scales, while preserving the remaining information.
 This approach is reasonable, as it fully utilizes the available information for weighted combination—i.e., no additional information is accessible for weighting in the exclusive regions or at the private scales.

-We emphasize that this work employs the diagonal filtering approach, despite its known sub-optimal performance for cut-sky analyses when compared to the more sophisticated methodology described in \cite{eriksen2004power}.
+We emphasize that our analysis employs a diagonal inverse-variance weighting in harmonic space for map combination, together with the Wiener filtering applied in harmonic space in the LT construction (Section \ref{sec: delensing}).
+Taken together, these two steps yield a sub-optimal performance for cut-sky analyses compared to a more sophisticated methodology described in \cite{eriksen2004power}, which may be regarded as a more complete Wiener-filtered treatment of the observations.
 This decision is based on two considerations.
 First, we have tested the alternative method and found it to be computationally demanding.
 Second, we do not expect a significant improvement in delensing efficiency from this adjustment.
 As described by \cite{manzotti2017cmb}, the key factor determining delensing efficiency is the accuracy of the lensing estimate, rather than contamination in the CMB maps undergoing delensing.

 In this paper, we first combine the NILC-cleaned maps from the two LATs (hereafter denoted as \texttt{LATN+LATS}), both of which cover a multipole range of $(0, 6143)$, over the sky regions shown in Fig.~\ref{fig:mask_plot}.
 The outputs are the combined $\Theta$, $E$, and $B$ maps.
 These maps serve two purposes.
 First, they are used for internal lensing reconstruction.
 Second, they are further combined with the NILC-cleaned maps from the SAT (hereafter denoted as \texttt{LATN+LATS+SAT}), where the combined LAT covers the multipole range $(0, 6143)$, and the SAT covers $(0, 300)$.
 The final combined maps are then utilized for lensing B-mode template construction and parameter constraints.
 For comparative analysis, we additionally generate a \texttt{LATS+SAT} case by applying identical combination procedures to the NILC-cleaned maps from the LAT South (LATS) and SAT instruments.